-- Extremes of emotion we cry each time we talk about the person who has died or we have intense anger that we cannot let go. - Finding it hard to "share" (using words like my patient, my client, my families). - Controlling the client or his family their decisions, behaviours, belief systems, or even their dance steps becomes important.
+- Extremes of emotion we cry each time we talk about the person who has died or we have intense anger that we cannot let go. - Finding it hard to "share" (using words like my patient, my volunteer match, my families). - Controlling the person or their family their decisions, behaviors, belief systems, or even their dance steps - becomes important.